openrewrite/rewrite-docs/tutorials/authoring-declarative-yaml-recipes.md

 {% endtab %}
 {% endtabs %}

-Run `mvn rewrite:fix` or `gradlew rewriteFix` to apply the transformation to project B. Note that we didn't have to create a rewrite.yml in project B because it found the recipe directly from its dependency on A version 2.0.
+Run `mvn rewrite:run` or `gradlew rewriteRun` to apply the transformation to project B. Note that we didn't have to create a rewrite.yml in project B because it found the recipe directly from its dependency on A version 2.0.
 So In only a few minutes we've applied a refactoring operation to a project and its consumer and development on both can continue, effectively minimizing the pain and disruption brought by the breaking change.

 {% hint style="success" %}
 Recipes will never be applied just because they exist on the classpath.
 A Recipe must be explicitly activated in the build plugin's configuration to be applied.
 This helps to avoid being surprised by unexpected changes to your source code.